Credit Suisse shares tumble, fueling more concerns about banking

 Credit Suisse shares tumbled to an all-time low on Wednesday, stoking fresh jitters over the health of the broader banking sector following the collapse of two U.S. banks.

-The Swiss bank's stock was down 20% as of 2:29 p.m.
-Eastern time trading at $2 per share.
-The stock plummeted just hours after Credit Suisse's top shareholder, Saudi National Bank, ruled out increasing its stake in the bank due to limitations imposed by regulators from the various jurisdictions overseeing its investment.
+The Swiss bank's plunged as low as $1.88 per share on Wednesday afternoon – a 25% drop from the previous day's close — after Credit Suisse's top shareholder, Saudi National Bank, ruled out increasing its stake in the bank due to limitations imposed by regulators from the various jurisdictions overseeing its investment.

 "If we go above [a] 10% [stake], all new rules kick in whether it be by our regulator or the Swiss regulator or the European regulator," Saudi National Bank Chairman Ammar Al Khudairy told Bloomberg TV on Wednesday.
 "We're not inclined to get into a new regulatory regime."

-The Saudi backer's decision not to provide more funds comes just one day after Credit Suisse rattled investors by disclosing that it had discovered "material weaknesses" in its 2021 and 2022 financial reports.
+The previous day, Credit Suisse rattled investors by disclosing that it had discovered "material weaknesses" in its 2021 and 2022 financial reports.

 "[Credit Suisse] Group's internal control over financial reporting was not effective as it did not design and maintain an effective risk assessment process to identify and analyze the risk of material misstatements in its financial statements," the bank said in its annual report, released Tuesday.